-In fact, when you pass a Basic Background Check, your profile will get 5 times more views.
-If you pass an Enhance Background Check, that number jumps up to 10 times more views.
+In fact, when you pass a Basic Background Check, your profile will get 5x more views.
+If you pass an Enhanced Background Check, that number jumps up to 10x more views.
 And parents are also more likely to save sitters to their favorites list if they have background checks.

 Have you applied to job after job, only to get no response?
-A background check could be standing in your way.
+Not having a background check could be standing in your way.
 Sitters with background checks receive more responses to their applications.

 Think about it from a parents’ perspective: if they receive two applications from two highly qualified candidates who seem like they both could be a good fit for their family — but one has a background check, and one doesn’t — who do you think they’ll pick?

 Applying to jobs is one way to find work through Sittercity, but parents also search nearby sitters and nannies and contact those who seem like they might be a good fit for their family.
-Parents are more likely to contact sitters who have passed background checks.
+Parents are more likely to notice and contact sitters in search who have passed background checks.